vajmera/Stochastic-Process/README.md

 # Stochastic-Process
-Contains various stochastic process' and their matlab implementation wiht visualization.
+Contains various stochastic process' and their matlab implementation with visualization.